CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 In this lab, you'll use [Codespaces](https://github.com/features/codespaces) which has a free tier for small-scale use.
 As you can see from the URL, it is part of github (owned by Microsoft) Other commercial cloud providers include [Amazon AWS](https://aws.amazon.com/), [Alibaba Cloud](https://us.alibabacloud.com/en), and [Heroku](https://heroku.com)

 ### 2.1 Get started with the github
 1. If you already have a github account, use that.
-If you do not have a github account, go to [github.com](https://github.com) and create one
+If you do not have a github account, go to [github.com](https://github.com) and create one.

 2. Create a new repository on github named Lab3; make it private.
 You can add a README file if you'd like, but it's not required.

-3. In the Lab3 repo, click the "Upload an Existing File" link.
+3. In the Lab3 repo, click the Add file drop-down and choose Upload Files.
 Drag and drop your Dockerfile and ROOT.war.
 At the bottom, click Commit Changes.

 ### 2.2 Get started with Codespaces
 1. Go to [Codespaces](https://github.com/features/codespaces).
 You can browse this page and its links as needed.
-The [Quickstart](https://docs.github.com/en/codespaces/getting-started/quickstart) page is useful.
 Click Get started for free.

 2. Click New codespace.
 Click Select a repository, choose your Lab3 repo.
 Click main, US East, 2-core (the free mode), and Create codespace.

-3. The files from Lab3 should show up on the left side (you may have to click the Explorer icon - roll your cursor over the icons on the left).
+3. The files from Lab3 should show up on the left side.
 You should be able to view them.
-Hover the cursor on the three-line icon on the left side and click File->New file, name the new file devcontainer.json.
+On the right side, click the +file (it's an open square) icon, name the new file devcontainer.json.
 Edit the file to contain these lines:

 ```
 {